 Please note that 'eligible for consideration' is not to be construed as 'entitled'.
-The maximum available grant will not exceed £500, and you will not be entitled to apply for a separate CMD grant in the year that the sabbatical is taken.
-When considering the level of grant to be awarded, the Committee will not take into consideration any costs relating to a holiday.
+The maximum available grant will not exceed £500.
+You will also be entitled to apply as normal for your CMD grant in the year that the sabbatical is taken but it must be used for CMD resources or activities apart from your sabbatical activities.
+When considering the level of sabbatical grant to be awarded, the Committee will not take into consideration any costs relating to a holiday.